 As with humans, many dogs find the aroma of chamomile essential oil to be particularly relaxing.
-In a fact, a 2004 study conducted at a rescue shelter investigated the effects of chamomile oil on dogs’ behaviour.
+In fact, a 2004 study conducted at a rescue shelter investigated the effects of chamomile oil on dogs’ behavior.
 The study found that dogs exposed to the scent of chamomile essential oil were calmer and less vocal than when they weren’t exposed to chamomile oil.

 This makes chamomile a useful essential oil for keeping your dog calm during noisy or chaotic events.
 Try adding a small amount of chamomile essential oil to a diffuser to soothe your dog and allow them to rest.

 In stores, you can find essential oil-based sprays for dogs to repel fleas and ticks, and recipes for such DIY sprays are widely available on the web.